|Tuition fee type||Cost (per annum)|

 As a group, the chemical, pharmaceutical and allied industries form the UK's largest manufacturing industry, growing more than five times faster than any industry in the last ten years.

-On average, a full-time employee in the chemical and pharmaceutical industries earns 19% more than in other manufacturing industries.
 This degree programme is the ideal platform from which to launch your career as it is designed to meet the high demand for highly skilled and technology literate people to help these industries continue to be innovative and compete on a global scale.

-As a Pharmaceutical Science graduate, you can expect a career in the pharmaceutical, chemical, biotechnological, food, healthcare, cosmetics, and related industries, in fields such as information science, formulation, quality assurance, quality control, regulatory affairs, clinical trials, product registration, research and development, production control, production management and marketing.
+As a Pharmaceutical Science graduate, you can expect a career in the pharmaceutical, chemical, biotechnological, food, healthcare, cosmetics and related industries, in fields such as information science, formulation, quality assurance, quality control, regulatory affairs, clinical trials, product registration, research and development, production control, production management and marketing.

-However, some graduates choose not to pursue careers in these industries and can be found working in banks, hospitals, offices, schools, or even in an outdoor environment.
+However, some graduates choose not to pursue careers in these industries and can be found working in banks, hospitals, offices, schools or even in an outdoor environment.

 Studying at LJMU offers international students excellent value for money and the opportunity to secure an internationally-respected qualification plus outstanding career prospects.